Search

 The rollover reward or fee is calculated based on the relative demand for stability and volatility (seniors and juniors) respectively.

-To gauge relative demand, the protocol looks at the balance of assets in the rotation vault relative to SPOT's total supply to determine an implied perp ratio:
+To gauge relative demand, the protocol looks at the balance of assets in the rotation vault relative to SPOT's total supply to determine a deviationRatio (dr)

-Debasement and enhancement is measured as the ratio between SPOT supply and senior AMPL tranches in SPOT's reserve.
+Enrichment and Debasement is measured as the ratio between SPOT supply and senior AMPL tranches in SPOT's reserve.

 When SPOT pays the Rotation Vault a reward on rotation, more senior tranches leave SPOT's reserve than enter it, debasing SPOT's value as measured in senior AMPL tranches.